GO PLACES AND MAKE A DIFFERENCE

 - APPL 694: Supervised Ministry B

-Chaplaincy students will participate in the life of their MDiv cohort by auditing the classroom portions of Supervised Ministry A and B, but will not be required to complete the practical components of these classes.
-Students are encouraged to use the Student 50% Audit Benefit for Supervised Ministry A and B. Standard eligibility for that benefit will apply.
+Chaplaincy students may participate in the life of their MDiv cohort by auditing the classroom portions of Supervised Ministry A and B. Students are encouraged to use the Student 50% Audit Benefit for Supervised Ministry A and B. Standard eligibility for that benefit will apply.

 In addition, this concentration requires six special elective credits: